shukhratutaboev/ElasticDemo/README.md

 # ElasticDemo

 This repository contains a sample setup for using Elasticsearch with .NET applications for logging.
-It includes a docker-compose file that spins up an Elasticsearch instance, Kibana for visualizing Elasticsearch data, and two .NET applications built with Dockerfiles for .NET 6 and .NET 5.
+It includes a docker-compose file that spins up an Elasticsearch instance, Kibana for visualizing Elasticsearch data and two .NET applications built with Dockerfiles for .NET 6 and .NET 5.

 ## Prerequisites